 This video was created by the Catholic Healthcare Association for the Achievement Citation Award for the LIGHT program, which I helped to create and lead.

-I authored a chapter titled “Shining a LIGHT to Wellbeing” in Transforming the Heart of Practice: An Organizational and Personal Approach to Physician Wellbeing.
+Mary authored a chapter titled “Shining a LIGHT to Wellbeing” in Transforming the Heart of Practice: An Organizational and Personal Approach to Physician Wellbeing.
 This unique, step-by-step guide offers a comprehensive exploration of burnout and physician wellbeing, a vital issue that steadily has become widely discussed in the professional and mainstream press.
 More than twenty chapter authors contribute to this multidimensional volume, including physicians, psychologists, researchers, healthcare administrators, chaplains, professional coaches, and counselors.

-I also authored a chapter for Physician Well-Being During Sustained Crisis, a book from the Coalition for Physician Well-Being.
+Mary authored a chapter for Physician Well-Being During Sustained Crisis, a book from the Coalition for Physician Well-Being.
 The book, geared to physicians, healthcare providers, healthcare executives and leaders developing wellbeing programming, is a collection of essays written by wellbeing leaders, healthcare leaders and physicians across the nation.

-Strategies for Distressed Physician Behavior
+Strategies for Distressed Clinician Behavior

 Restoring health, confidence, and hope after a crisis is important.

-We offer individual and group support that allows those struggling with a crisis to understand the effects of the event, heal, and gain a new level of resilience.
+We offer individual and group support that allows those struggling with a crisis to understand the effects of the event, heal from the event, and gain a new level of resilience.

 Mary authored a section in “How Smart Police Officers Use Situational Awareness To Improve Safety”.